-Mississauga is home to 31 unique neighbourhoods.
-Popular neighbourhoods include Clarkson-Lorne Park, with 127 active real estate listings, Cooksville, with 97 active real estate listings, and Hurontario, with 93 active real estate listings.
+Mississauga is home to 30 unique neighbourhoods.
+Popular neighbourhoods include Clarkson-Lorne Park, with 127 active real estate listings, Hurontario, with 121 active real estate listings, and City Centre, with 119 active real estate listings.

 Residents of the City of Mississauga are expected to pay property taxes on all residences that they own.
 Property taxes can usually be found on each active Zoocasa listing, or can be looked up here.
 As of 2017, the estimated property tax residents can expect to pay is 0.849%.

 There is currently no municipal land transfer tax in effect in Mississauga but the provincial land transfer tax still applies to all property purchases

 See below for provincial land transfer tax rates.

 Mississuaga Land Transfer Example:

 |Purchase Price||Subtract Tax Brackets||Rate||Non 1st Time Buyer Tax Payable||1st Time Buyer Tax Payable|